yezhiyi9670/sparks-notation-1/README-en.md

 Sparks NMN's core is web-based and can run in the browser.
 This is how the online trial version works.
 Hence, the desktop app is built with Electron.
 Undoubtedly, your PC will get another Chromium kernel if you install it.

-## What is "Dev" for?

-This repo is the development repo, containing the Online Trial webpage.
+This repository contains the core, the desktop application and the website together.

-## Building from source
+## Building & Integration Instructions

-The source code should be built using `npm` or `yarn`.
-For more info about commands see `package.json`.
+Coming soon™.